i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 Check the OpenAPI specification at [CRS OAS](https://github.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/blob/public/spec/openapi.yaml) or visualize it online at [editor.swagger.io](https://editor.swagger.io/?url=https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/public/spec/openapi.yaml) for more details.

-The endpoints require JWT bearer authentication.
-The JWT can be obtained after performing a login with OIDC and presenting valid i3-MARKET credentials.

 ### 1.1. ```POST /verification```

 The CRS can be queried to provide a signed resolution about a data exchanged successfully performed or not.
 It could be invoked by either the consumer or the provider.
 The provider should query this endpoint and send it along with the invoice to the consumer.